-I know, I know, it’s Wednesday night, and you’ve probably already made your Thanksgiving pies, or have your recipe all set.
-I apologize for posting this so late.
-Several people asked for this recipe after I posted a photo of the pie on Instagram, so I thought better late than never?
+Several people asked for this recipe after I posted a photo of the pie on Instagram, so here it is.
 This is the pumpkin pie I’ve made at the last couple Thanksgivings, and it’s gone over quite well my family gathering.
 It is dreamy-creamy, and boasting of pumpkin flavor.
 Other pumpkin recipes you may enjoy: Baked Pumpkin Donuts, Pumpkin Poundcake with Chocolate, Pumpkin Scones, and Ginger Cake with Pumpkin Moussaline.

 This is adapted from several favorite pumpkin pie recipes, but the main two it is borrowed from is Yossy’s Winter Luxury Pie from her beautiful book Sweeter Off The Vine, and Cook’s Illustrated’s Pumpkin Pie from Baking Book.

-A few notes: If you use a deep 9-inch pie pan, the filling fits perfectly, if you use a shallower pan, you may have to omit 1/2 cup of the filling (Yossy has a note in her book that you can bake any extra filling alongside the pie in a buttered ramekin until it puffs slightly in the center.
+A few notes: If you use a deep 9-inch pie pan, the filling fits perfectly; if you use a shallower pan, you may have to omit 1/2 cup of the filling (Yossy has a note in her book that you can bake any extra filling alongside the pie in a buttered ramekin until it puffs slightly in the center.
 I haven’t tried this tip, but – genius.).
 If you don’t want to use crème fraîche (it will add a subtle tang of flavor), you replace it with whole milk instead (so one cup whole milk total).
 I decorated the cake with whipped cream and roasted pepitas.
 Everyone told me how beautiful the pepitas looked and then picked them all off when eating the pie, so I might omit them this year.
 But I personally like the crunch they give.

 1 cup heavy cream